 Architect 1948: René Grosemans

-The human monkey house is from the same year as the Expo 58, the time of the first computers and futuristic design.
+The ape house is from the same year as the Expo 58, the time of the first computers and futuristic design.
 The Atomium is also a relic of that Expo.

 In 2009 the existing enclosure was visually outdated, "cold concrete" and moreover "acoustically poor".
 Warm materials are the answer.
 Wood slats create a sculpted wall covering sound-absorbing material.